Find Cheap Auto Insurance Quotes in Your Area

 Does my personal car insurance work with Turo?

-Car insurance policies written for personal use — that is, for everyday driving to work and other errands — will probably never cover your vehicle while someone else is renting your car on Turo.
+Standard car insurance policies for personal use — that is, for everyday driving to work and other errands — will probably never cover your vehicle while someone else is renting your car on Turo.
 Those policies are designed and priced to cover a private driver, not a car driven by a new stranger every weekend.
 So you can't just reject Turo's coverage and rely on your own personal policy.

 Despite the fact that your personal policy won't cover you while your car is rented, you will still have to buy your own car insurance policy.
 Nearly every state requires car insurance to register and drive a private vehicle, and Turo requires you to have your own coverage, as well.
 However, you don't need to buy any special coverage from your regular insurer.

-Additionally, your car insurance company can prohibit you from renting your car on Turo in most states.
+However, your car insurance company can prohibit you from renting your car on Turo in most states.
 In California, Oregon and Washington, insurers cannot cancel or decline to renew policies for car sharing.

 Unfortunately, we couldn't find any evidence of any Turo-friendly car insurers.
 Progressive, Geico and State Farm agents all told us they will not insure vehicles for car sharing services, such as Turo.
 Even Liberty Mutual, which provides Turo's own corporate policy, doesn't allow sharing on personal insurance but can on some business policies.